elkhoudh/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Express is a popular library that helps us create servers on nodejs.
+It has many parts, but it has a request, which is sent by the client, and a response, which is sent by the express server based on request parameters

 - [ ] Describe Middleware?

+  A middleware is a function that runs between other functions.
+In the case of express, we have built-in and third-party, as well as we can create our own cutom middleware.

 - [ ] Describe a Resource?

+  A resource is any type of data sent back as response from the server.
+You can access a resource by targetting their corresponding endpoint.

 - [ ] What can the API return to help clients know if a request was successful?

+  It could return a number of indications to let the client know the request was successful.
+Some of which may include status codes, response messages or even the requested resource.

 - [ ] How can we partition our application into sub-applications?

+  We can do that using express router.
+It helps us compartmentalize and organize our app.

 ## Project Setup